 In addition to the forms mentioned above, an individual may submit a DD214, Certificate of Release or Discharge from Active Duty, a DD295, or an official transcript from Defense Activity for Non-Traditional Education Support (DANTES) subject standardized tests administered by Education Testing Service or other official documentation of completion of military training.
 No credit is awarded for MOS, rates, and ratings.
 Military credit will not satisfy writing, oral communication, or using information technology proficiency requirements.
 Questions regarding military training credit should be referred to the Admissions Office.

 Dual Admission for Tennessee Community College Students

 Dual admission provides an opportunity for some Tennessee community college students to be admitted to the university early during the community college enrollment.
-Those who plan to earn the A.A, A.S. or A.S.T. may be advised by the university faculty throughout the collegiate experience to ensure ease of transition and appropriate course completion.
+Those who plan to earn the A.A, A.S. or A.S.T. may be advised throughout the collegiate experience to ensure ease of transition and appropriate course completion.